 Anyone can flip furniture if you have the appropriate tools to get the job done.
 In flipping furniture, there are 10 items I can’t live without.
 Hopefully, you have read my “Where to Find Furniture to Flip on a Budget” blog post (click here) and now you’re ready to get started.
 Here is a list of the basics you will need to flip that first piece.
 (This post contains affiliate links for your convenience).

-2. Sandpaper – I use Gator sandpaper (here).
+2. Sandpaper – I use Gator sandpaper.
 My stash normally consists of 60, 80, 120 and 220 grit.
 I have tried other sandpapers, and they just do not hold up to the quality of Gator.
 Other’s rip and tear, but Gator holds its own.

 5. Paintbrush – A good quality paintbrush makes a world of difference.
-I use Wooster Silver Tip (here).
+I use Wooster Silver Tip.
 The Silver Tips leave very little paint strokes and clean up very well.
 You can also reuse them if you clean them correctly.

 6. Tack Cloth – Tack cloth is very important and inexpensive.
 Even after you wipe down your piece to remove the sanding dust, you will still have residue left.
 Tack cloth is sticky and will remove all the left-over residue on your project.
-You can find this at any local home improvement store or your local hardware store.
+You can find this at any local home improvement store, your local hardware store or order it online here.

 Respirator or Mask